icecap360/ObisidianVault/Qasim/001 Ideas/Metrics - Mean Average Precision.md

 ## Intuition
 - AUC and AP are better at describing the PR curve, as F1 is just a single number
 ![[Pasted image 20231106191752.png]]
-- As you can see, AP is a deiscrete version of AUC.
+- As you can see, AP is a discrete version of AUC.
 It can be calculated by a weighted mean
-- For object detection tasks, precision is calculated based on the IoU threshold.The precision value differs based w.r.t IoU threshold.This shows that the AP metric is dependent on the IoU threshold. **Choosing the IoU threshold is an arbitrary process**.
+- For object detection tasks, precision is calculated based on the IoU threshold.
+The precision value differs based w.r.t IoU threshold.
+This shows that the AP metric is dependent on the IoU threshold. **Choosing the IoU threshold is an arbitrary process**.
 Hence, to avoid this ambiguity use mAP.
 - Summary: choose a set of IOU thresholds, calculate AP for each threshold, average the AP across IOU thresholds, now average across classes
 - - Notice how when the IOU is low, the model gets better predictions (wider precision recall curves)
 ![[Pasted image 20231106191912.png]]